cipherstash/encrypt-query-language/README.md

 );
 ```

-Data is stored in the database as:
+Data is stored in the PostgreSQL database as:

 ```json
 {